 Merging of Response Time Graph with others

 - With No. of users graph: You can merge the response time graph with user graph to identify the impact of user load.
-Increase in the user load may increase the response time but it should not breach the NFR.
-In the steady-state with the same load, response time should not have a high deviation value.
+An increase in the user load may increase the response time but it should not breach the NFR.
+In the steady state with the same load, response time should not have a high deviation value.

 - With Throughput graph: Merge the response time graph with throughput graph.
 You may find different patterns here:

 - Increase in Throughput along with Response time: This situation is possible when users are ramp-up.

 - Increase in Throughput with the decrease in Response time: This situation may occur when the system is recovered and started responding too fast.